vchidambariah/Hello-World/README.md

 # Hello-World
-This repository stores my software engineering work.
+This repository stores my Github tutorial work and other projects.
 I will now be using Github for different projects that I undertake.